-Web scraping, being a relatively newer technological trend that’s helping drive the big data revolution in the business space, still remains an enigma to many in the professional arena.
-While many people aren’t sure about the ethical and legal implications of crawling, some aren’t familiar with the nuances of web scraping and depend on unreliable tools to get the task done.
+Web scraping, being a relatively newer technological trend that’s helping drive the big data revolution in the business space, still remains an enigma for many.
+While many people aren’t sure about the ethical and legal implications of crawling web, some aren’t familiar with the nuances of website scraping and depend on unreliable tools to get the task done.

 Web crawling is as legal as viewing a webpage using your browser and is not different in any way as far as the target server is concerned.
 Most websites on the surface web (the part of web accessible to search engines) allow web crawling and this means you can fetch data from them using an automated crawler.
 The only thing to make sure is if the site allows bots via the directives in their robots.txt file.

-Using web scraping to generate leads is a fruitless activity since the email lists you can build by crawling random websites would be less targeted and highly exploited.
-Most publicly available emails are either the ones that people don’t check often, were abandoned, and is definitely being spammed by others who are on the same path as you.
-Although technically possible, using web scraping for lead generation is not a recommended practice.
+Using web scrapers to generate leads is a fruitless activity since the email lists you can build by crawling random websites would be less targeted and highly exploited.
+Most publicly available emails are either the ones that people don’t check often, are abandoned, and is definitely being spammed by others who are on the same path as you.
+Although technically possible, scraping web for lead generation is not a recommended practice.
 You can check out our detailed blog on why scraping emails isn’t worth it.

-Facebook and LinkedIn are two highly popular sites that many people are interested in getting data from.
-However, both these sites block automated web crawling via their robots.txt file and LinkedIn’s legal disputes with companies that have scraped data off them have been a hot topic on business/tech media outlets.
-It would be safe and ethical to not try to crawl these sites.
+Facebook and LinkedIn are two highly popular social media channels that many people are interested in getting data from.
+However, both these sites block automated web crawler via their robots.txt file.
+LinkedIn in fact get into legal disputes with companies that have scraped data from them, and this have been a hot topic on business and tech media outlets.
+It would be safe and ethical to not try to crawl these websites.

 There is no company or software that can achieve this feat.
 Even Google, which is the most popular search engine on the planet can only crawl a significantly smaller portion of the web known as the surface web.
 If you are interested in acquiring data using web scraping, it’s best to first define a set of source websites relevant for you.

 5. What is the best tool for web scraping?